Narwar

-Narwar is a town and a nagar panchayat in Shivpuri district in the Indian state of Madhya Pradesh.
+Narwar is a town and a nagar parishad in Shivpuri district in the Indian state of Madhya Pradesh.
 Narwar is a historic town and the Narwar Fort is just east of the Sindh River and is situated at a distance of 42 km from Shivpuri.
 Narwar was known as Narwar District during the times of Gwalior State.
 It is mentioned as Nalpura (Nala's town) in many medieval Sanskrit inscriptions.
 The Narwar Fort is surrounded by the Kali Sindh River.
 There are three dams, Harsi Dam, Mohini Sagar and Madikheda dam.
 Presently the Fort is being renovated by the Archaeological Survey of India.

 Legends

 Narwar is identified with Nalapura town mentioned in the Nishad Charita written by Shriharsha.
-Nalapura was the capital of Raja Nala of Nishad or kevat, whose love for Damayanti has been mentioned in detail in Mahabharata.
+Nalapura was the capital of Rajjāhnayak Shri Nal dev of Nishad or kevat, whose love for Damayanti has been mentioned in detail in Mahabharata.
 When Raja Nala left Damayanti asleep in the forests of Narwar she moved through dense forests and reached Chanderi protecting herself from wild animals.

 History

-The relatively shorter route through forests from Narwar to Chanderi is 200 km.
-A medieval fortress there was occupied by the Narwarias of the Chambal valley, who were also the founder and rulers of Gwalior, until it was captured by Rajputs in the 12th century.
-During the 13th century, the Yajvapala dynasty established its capital at Narwar.
+Early foundation

+The shorter route from Narwar to Chanderi, which passes through forested areas, is approximately 200km long.

 On 12 August 1602, Abu'l-Fazl ibn Mubarak, Akbar's courtier who also wrote Akbarnama was assassinated at Narwar while he was returning from the Deccan by Vir Singh Bundela (who later became the ruler of Orchha) between Sarai Vir and Antri (near Narwar) in a plot contrived by Akbar's eldest son Prince Salim (who later became the Emperor Jahangir), because Abu'l Fazl was known to oppose the accession of Prince Salim to the throne.
 His severed head was sent to Salim at Allahabad.
 Abu'l Fazl was buried at Antri.
 Abu'l Fazl's son Shaikh Afzal Khan (29 December 1571 – 1613) was later appointed governor of Bihar in 1608 by Jahangir.
 In 1707, Maharaja Gopal Singh (1707–1730) of the Bhadawar princely state was made the Imperial Governor of Narwar by the 8th Mughal emperor Bahadur Shah I.